NuclearTurtles/HOI4-OldOrder/README.md

 Status 4 (12:46 2-7-20): First Indev release!
 The first Indev release for the mod has been released!
 The mod is not in a playable state but you can see what changes the mod makes so far.
 Just download it at Indev-1 in the releases section.

+EDIT: Prussias flags and leader portraits for other ideologies are not working

 Status 3 (10:56 2-7-20): Idiocracy
 I AM AN IDIOT!
 So I set the captitals of each country to PROVINICES! not states.
 So it works now.
 I have still set up Prussia as a seperate country, after borders are done I will probably release a demo.